 Reasons for Test

-- Detect conditions that alter the body’s balance of electrolytes, such as potassium and magnesium
+Detect conditions that change the body’s balance of electrolytes, such as

 - Detect other problems, such as overdoses of certain drugs

 - Chest discomfort or pain

 An EKG may also be obtained if you: